-(1) Optional addition to include (old stand) for adding number of sites to 3 sites studied
+$^{^{(1)}}$ Optional addition to include (old stand) for adding number of sites to 3 sites studied

 Litter traps collecting litterfall from trees and ground level were set at forest sites during autumn 2020 in all partner countries.
-The traps are emptied for deposited litter materials monthly during the warm season and after snow melts.
+The traps were emptied for deposited litter materials monthly during the warm season and after snow melts.
 Existing litter collections in Finland were upgraded according to LIFE OrgBalt standards.
-Previous year litter materials are currently in analysis or data is ready (drying and fractioning of litter types).

-Litter decomposition study materials have been collected in selected sites starting from 2020.
-Litterbags were prepared and set to the chosen sites in spring 2021 in Finland, and in the Baltic states, similar litterbag sets were set at field sites in spring 2022.
-Harvesting of the litter bags will be after 1, 2, 3 (and 4) years after the experiment start.
-Pre-existing materials and data (from former applicable studies) are currently surveyed for possibilities to use in decomposition modelling.
+Litter decomposition study materials were collected in selected sites starting coherent to the site establishment and the monitoring from 2020 onwards.
+Litterbags were prepared and set to the chosen sites in Finland and in the Baltic states.
+Harvesting of the litter bags is done after 1, 2, 3 (and 4) years after the experiment start, and processed in the laboratories for their weight and carbon content.